slech/dbmanager/README.md

     User active(boolean active);
 }
 ```
-The name of the interface is the table name, and the names of the methods are the column names.
-All methods must return the
+The interface must extend *TableManager* with itself as type parameter.
+The name of the interface has to be the table name, and the names of the methods have to be the column names.
+All methods must return the interface itself.
-interface itself.

 You can also use annotations to define table or column names:
 ```Java